Path-integral Monte Carlo estimator for the dipole polarizability of quantum plasma

 where the integer time-difference index is $t = j + \tau / \Delta \tau$, modulo $M$.
 A snapshot measurement of the correlation function from the trajectory is visualized in Fig.~\ref{fig:paths} (left).
 The expression Eq.~\eqref{eq:Gtau_pimc} can be easily symmetrized, optimized for evaluation and generalized for different combinations of measurement operators, as detailed in \cite{Tiihonen2018, Tiihonen2019}.

 The imaginary-time dipole moment operating on a time-slice is

-where $z_0$ is a reference point for $z$.
-A difficulty arises for free plasmas, for which $\sum_i q_i \neq 0$ and there is no extrinsic reference point.
-One might be tempted to use an intrinsic reference point, such as the path-centroid $z_0 \equiv M^{-1} \sum_t z_t$, but that leads to $\langle \mathcal{G}(i \omega_n = 0) = 0$.
-The lack of a reference point is a fundamental consequence of the translation invariance, gracefully treated in the reciprocal space.
+where $\mu_i$ symbolizes the dipole moment of particle $i$ and $z_0$ is a formal reference point for $\mu$.
+A difficulty arises for free plasmas, for which $\sum_i q_i \neq 0$ and there is no extrinsic reference point because of the translation invariance.
+One might be tempted to use an intrinsic reference point, such as the path-centroid $z_0 \equiv M^{-1} \sum_t z_t$, but that leads to $\langle \mathcal{G}(i \omega_n = 0) \rangle= 0$.
+Thus, like in Ref.~\cite{Gallicchio1994} we instead extract the induced dipole autocorrelation from